 A bone fracture or break is caused by abnormal stress on the bone, usually from a traumatic event like being struck by a car or falling from a height.
 Unfortunately, fractures are common in dogs.

 Your dog will try to remain brave and will avoid showing you that they are in pain so keep an eye out for things like limping, lumps or bones protruding from the skin and whimpering or whining when touched.

+Obesity is one of the greatest causes of serious long-term illness in dogs.
 If your dog is obese then they risk developing all sorts of related conditions such as heart disease, kidney disease, arthritis and many more.

-Dogs can suffer from all the types of cancers we do, such as lymphoma, melanoma, breast cancer and even prostate cancer to name a few.
+Unfortunately, just like us, dogs will often develop cancers as they get older.
+Dogs can suffer from most of the same types of cancers we do, such as lymphoma, melanoma, breast cancer and even prostate cancer to name a few.

-Treating cancer can take the form of surgeries, chemotherapy or radiation treatment.
+Treating cancer can take the form of surgery, chemotherapy or radiation treatment.
 Like all cancers, catching it early is the most important thing,